normful/blog/content/blog/kanji-study/index.md

 # As a rapid Anki note creator

-If you have [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki) installed too, you can create a new Anki note with a few buttons.
+If you have [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki) installed too, you can create a new Anki note in the Kanji Study app by tapping the ⊕ button when viewing a word or sentence, which launches this modal:

 {{ img(path="./add-to-anki.jpg", alt="") }}

+Kanji Study will automatically create and use its own Anki Note type for the new Anki Notes it creates.

-I usually do this with words and sentences that I want to remember.
+I usually create new Anki Notes like this for words and sentences that I want to remember.
 After creating the notes, you can then quiz yourself in AnkiDroid later.

-See [my other post](@/blog/anki-for-japanese/index.md) for more details.
+See my other [Anki post](@/blog/anki-for-japanese/index.md) for more details about using Anki and AnkiDroid.

 # As a study and review tool